TiagoJRMenezes/LPA-EA/README.md

 # LPA-EA
- Code made for LPA/EA class
+ Code made for LPA/EA class which is a class about optimization